FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 - `/user` - Uses the access token and the FusionAuth `introspect` endpoint to get the current user
 - `/logout` - Logs the user out and destroys the session

-You'll create all the endpoints first, and then you'll see how to call them from Gatbsy.
+You'll create all the endpoints first, and then you'll see how to call them from Gatsby.

 ### Setting up the Node app
 Before you get started, you need to create a new subdirectory and initialize an Express app.
 Use a [similar structure to the one outlined here](https://fusionauth.io/blog/2020/03/10/securely-implement-oauth-in-react):